rrrlasse/memlz/README.md

 Speed w/o init overhead:     4,616 MB/s
 ```
 ## Beta
-It's currently the very first beta version and has only been tested on Intel machines.
-Compatibility may be broken!
+It has currently been tested on ARM64 and x86-64 with clang, gcc and Visual Studio.
+Note that compatibility may be broken in these early versions!